Doubly infinite residual neural networks: a diffusion process approach: Infinitely deep ResNets

-\begin{remark} A standard time-change result for SDEs \citep{revuz1999continuous} implies that the time-scaling of a SDE is equivalent to multiplying the drift and the diffusion coefficients by the scaling constant and by the square root of the scaling constant, respectively, as it can be intuitively seen from \cref{eq:euler_sde}.
-Furthermore, from \cref{eq:resnet_fc_sde} we see that it is possible to compensate changes in the integration time $T$ with changes in the ``hyper-parameters'' $\mu^b,\mu^W,\Sigma^b,\Sigma^W$ in \cref{ass:diffusion_parameters} to leave the dynamics of \cref{eq:resnet_fc_sde} invariant.
+\begin{remark} A standard time-change result for SDEs \citep[Theorem 8.5.7]{oksendal2003stochastic} implies that the time-scaling of an SDE is equivalent to multiplying the drift and the diffusion coefficients by the scaling constant and by the square root of the scaling constant, respectively.
+Furthermore, according to Equation \cref{eq:resnet_fc_sde}, it is possible to compensate changes in the integration time $T$ with changes in the ``hyper-parameters'' $\mu^b,\mu^W,\Sigma^b,\Sigma^W$ in \cref{ass:diffusion_parameters} to leave the dynamics of \cref{eq:resnet_fc_sde} invariant.
 These observations remain true also in the parameterizations of \cref{ass:diffusion_parameters_matrix_variate} and \cref{ass:diffusion_parameters_iid}.
-Accordingly, we can restrict to $T=1$ without loss of generality. \end{remark}
+Therefore, without loss of generality, we can restrict to $T=1$. \end{remark}

-\begin{remark} Without further assumptions, the solutions to the limiting SDEs that we have obtained can be explosive solutions.
-In particular, from \cref{eq:resnet_fc_sde} we see that the potentially troublesome term is represented by the variance matrix included in the drift \cref{eq:resnet_fc_matrix_variate}. \cref{ass:non_explosivity} is satisfied under all considered parameter distribution assumptions if either: i) $\psi$ exhibits at most square-root growth, in particular $\psi$ is bounded; or ii) $\psi$ exhibits at most linear growth, in particular $\psi$ is the identity function, and $\phi''(0)=0$, in particular $\phi = \tanh$.
+\begin{remark} Without further assumptions, the solutions to the limiting SDEs can be explosive solutions. \cref{ass:non_explosivity} is satisfied under all considered distributional assumptions for network's parameters if either: i) $\psi$ exhibits at most square-root growth, in particular $\psi$ is bounded; or ii) $\psi$ exhibits at most linear growth, in particular $\psi$ is the identity function, and $\phi''(0)=0$, in particular $\phi = \tanh$.
 We will show in \cref{sec:doubly_infinite_diff} that, under \cref{ass:diffusion_parameters_iid}, as $D \uparrow \infty$ in the case of $\phi''(0) \neq 0$ with $\psi$ the identity function, the explosion time becomes deterministic. \end{remark}